How to grow Chilli

 - Chilli plants grown indoors can be treated as perennial houseplants and will need a good prune in the winter months.

-Pick the fruit as needed when it has reached a good size.
-You can either pick them when they're green (when the flavour is quite mild) or leave them on the plants until they have turned red, which develops a stronger, hotter flavour.
+Pick the chilli as needed when it has reached a good size.
+You can either pick them when they're green (when the flavour is quite mild) or leave them on the chilli plants until they have turned red, which develops a stronger, hotter flavour.